 According to a report by Quess, a business solutions provider, the demand for IT skills has grown by 22% from October 2020 to March 2021 with BFSI, technology services, auto and engineering, and consulting industries taking the lead in skill demand.
-Along with the increase in demand for skilled labour, the skill gaps in various roles have also increased.
+Along with the increase in demand for skilled labor, the skill gaps in various roles have also increased.
 A World Economic Forum report reveals that skill gaps continue to be high in various roles across industries.
-In order to meet the high demand for skilled candidates and bridge the skill gap, recruitment teams need to ensure pre-employment assessment tests evaluate candidates holistically.
-Candidate interview tests and assessments need to cover a wide spectrum of skills like cognitive ability, critical reasoning and problem solving, behavioural traits required for the role, job-related skills, and logical and analytical reasoning.
+In order to meet the high demand for skilled candidates and bridge the skill gap, recruitment teams need to ensure that pre-employment assessment tests evaluate candidates holistically.
+Candidate interview tests and assessments need to cover a wide spectrum of skills like cognitive ability, critical reasoning, problem-solving, behavioral traits required for the role, job-related skills, and logical and analytical reasoning.

 Employers may use online assessment tools for the following reasons:

-Accelerate the hiring process: screening several candidate profiles in a short duration of time is possible with online assessment tools.
-Employers use these tools to quickly narrow down on the number of applicants to find the right fit for the role.
+- Accelerate the hiring process: Screening several candidate profiles in a short duration of time is possible with online assessment tools.
+Employers use these tools to quickly narrow down the number of applicants to find the right fit for the role.

-Evaluate candidates holistically: pre-employment testing software comes with a battery of tests that evaluate various aspects of the candidate’s personality and technical capabilities.
-From cognitive ability to psychometry tests to software coding skills test – pre employment assessments cover a wide range of candidate evaluation.
+- Evaluate candidates holistically: Pre-employment testing software comes with a battery of tests that evaluate various aspects of the candidate’s personality and technical capabilities.
+From cognitive ability to psychometry tests to software coding skills tests – pre-employment assessments cover a wide range of candidate evaluations.

 Types of Assessments